HOW TO REMOVE MINERAL BUILDUP FROM DRAINS AND PLUMBING FIXTURES

 - Soak the showerhead in a vinegar bath (you can use a Tupperware container filled with vinegar for this)

 Another Way: If you don’t have a pipe wrench or pliers, you can still clean you showerhead.
 Try putting vinegar in a plastic bag.
 Then tie it around your showerhead, keeping the showerhead fully submerged in the vinegar overnight.

 - Dishwasher – Add a cup of white vinegar to your dishwasher and run it through one cycle sans dishes.
-Do this monthly for best upkeep results.
+Do this monthly for the best upkeep results.

 - Washing Machine – Add a gallon of white vinegar to your washing machine.
 Run it through one cycle with hot water – no clothes!

 - Coffee Maker – Fill the water reservoir with white vinegar.
 Run it for one brewing cycle.
-Then run two more cycles with water to make sure the smell and taste of vinegar doesn’t linger.
+Then run two more cycles with water to make sure the smell and taste of vinegar don’t linger.